Opentrino/Opentrino-Design/CitrinoDesign/CPUSpecs.md

 The Microprocessor will support multiple technologies that are present in large modern Microprocessors.

-As it was already described in the main document (README.md), the high level goals for this project (Centrino Microprocessor) are:
+As it was already described in the main document (README.md), the high level goals for this project (Citrino Microprocessor) are:

 **ISA:**
 1- **32 bit CISC** Architecture